Bergmans IQ Test Copyright (c) Olov Bergman 2017, 2018 ,2019 Developed by Contact us

 Mensa, IQ and testing.

-Made by a top member of Mensa (error free Mensa IQ test) directly after the test occasion.
+Made by a top member of Mensa (Test certificate for Mensa test) directly after the test occasion.

 With Mensa IQ Test we mean IQ test like Mensa.

-Example of some hard Mensa IQ test problems.
+Example of some moderate Mensa IQ test problems.

 1. About the tests.